martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `in`

-Allows to filter records based on field values that are contained in a specific array of values.
+Allows filtering records based on field values that are contained in a specific array of values.

 ```crystal
 Tag.all.filter(slug__in=["foo", "bar", "xyz"])